 All prisoners will undergo a Core Screen Assessment on entry to prison and in the case of short term prisoners will leave with a “Community Integration Plan”.
 This is to ensure a clear pathway through custody for offenders and should encourage engagement with the planning process, a more responsible approach to addressing difficulties and therefore desistance from offending on release.
 The ICM system should also ensure that interventions are sequenced appropriately and that all relevant information is shared with appropriate service providers to facilitate a holistic planning process.

-Criminal Justice Team
+Social Work Justice Team

 South Ayrshire Council